Video example

 This is a cutoff from a right-tail area.

-Use the cutoff tool from the Rules and Formulas section above.
-Since the given area is on the right, use a right-tail / Above area of 0.6041 if that option is available, or convert it to the equivalent left-tail area of (0.3959).
+Use the cutoff tool from the quick reference above.
+Since the given area is on the right, use a right-tail / Above area of 0.6041 if that option is available, or convert it to the equivalent left-tail area of \(0.3959\).

 This is a cutoff from the right tail because the heaviest 16% are above the answer.

-Use the cutoff tool from the Rules and Formulas section above.
+Use the cutoff tool from the quick reference above.
 Set it up with a right-tail / Above area of 0.16, or use the equivalent left-tail / Below area of 0.84.

-This is a cutoff problem, so use the cutoff tool from the Rules and Formulas section above twice.
+This is a cutoff problem, so use the cutoff tool from the quick reference above twice.

 For the minimum, use the left tail / Below area of 0.007.
 For the maximum, use the matching right tail / Above area of 0.007, or the equivalent left-tail / Below area of 0.993.